Multiple myeloma: Diagnostic criteria

-Note: Recurrent infections alone in a person who has none of the CRAB features is not sufficient to make the diagnosis of myeloma.
-People who lack CRAB features, but have evidence of amyloidosis, should be considered as amyloidosis and not myeloma.
-CRAB-like abnormalities are common with numerous diseases, and these abnormalities must be felt to be directly attributable to the related plasma cell disorder and every attempt made to rule out other underlying causes of anemia, kidney failure, etc.
+Note: Recurrent infections alone in a person who has none of the CRAB features are not sufficient to make the diagnosis of myeloma.
+People who lack CRAB features, but have evidence of amyloidosis, should be considered as having amyloidosis and not myeloma.
+CRAB-like abnormalities are common with numerous diseases, and these abnormalities must be felt to be directly attributable to the related plasma cell disorder, and every attempt made to rule out other underlying causes of anemia, kidney failure, etc.

-In 2014, the IMWG updated their criteria further to include biomarkers of malignancy.
+In 2014, the IMWG updated its criteria further to include biomarkers of malignancy.
 These biomarkers are >60% clonal plasma cells, a serum involved / uninvolved free light chain ratio ≥ 100 (the concentration of the involved free light chain must be ≥ 100 mg/L) and more than one focal lesion ≥ 5 mm by MRI.
 Together, these biomarkers and the CRAB criteria are known as myeloma-defining events (MDEs).
 A person must have >10 % clonal plasma cells and any MDE to be diagnosed with myeloma.
 The biomarker criteria were added so that smouldering people with multiple myeloma at high risk of developing multiple myeloma could be diagnosed before organ damage occurred, so they would therefore have a better prognosis.